ialnazer/Softia_REST_Test/README.md

 - Type the following instructions in your bash:

   `cd YourPC/PathToTheClonedProject/Code/Softia_REST_Backend`

   `npm install`

-- Set up the config file by opening the Code/Softia_REST_Backend/config/db.config.js file and typing your machine name instead of "DESKTOP-TPNAAHT" in the server field that ends with '\\SQLEXPRESS'
+- Set up the config file: open the Code/Softia_REST_Backend/config/db.config.js file and put your machine name instead of "DESKTOP-TPNAAHT" in the server field that ends with '\\SQLEXPRESS'

 - Again from the bash:

   `node server.js`

 Now the server is listening on Port 8000